Photo 5941102 © Monkey Business Images - Dreamstime.com

-Medications are most often used to treat depression and are thought to improve mood by adjusting levels of the brain chemicals (neurotransmitters) that contribute to depression symptoms.
+Medications are thought to improve mood by adjusting levels of the brain chemicals (neurotransmitters) that contribute to depression symptoms.

-Although these drugs can be very effective at combating depression, they can have side effects.
-They may also interact in negative ways with other drugs you are taking.
-As a result, it’s very important that you check with your doctor and pharmacist to make sure that the medication you’re taking for depression doesn’t interact with any of your other medications (including over-the-counter drugs) or any vitamins or supplements you might also be taking.
+Although antidepressant drugs can be effective at combating depression, they can have side effects.
+They also may interact in negative ways with other drugs you’re taking.
+As a result, it’s important to keep your doctor and pharmacist informed if a medication you’re taking for depression doesn’t interact well with other medications (including over-the-counter drugs) or vitamins or supplements you’re taking.

 Antidepressants are usually the first drugs prescribed for depression.
-Because the different types of antidepressant drugs have similar effectiveness, which medication your doctor prescribes will largely depend on the side effects and how well you tolerate the drug.
+Because different types of antidepressant drugs have similar effectiveness, which one your doctor prescribes will depend largely on the side effects and how well you tolerate the drug.

-There is also some science behind matching certain antidepressants with the specific types of symptoms you are experiencing and sticking with the same antidepressant that worked well for you or another family member in the past.
+There is also some science behind matching certain antidepressants with the specific types of symptoms you’re experiencing and sticking with the same antidepressant that worked well for you or another family member in the past.

-Overall, doctors have quite a lot of leeway in terms of the specific antidepressants they prescribe, so be sure to communicate exactly what your preferences are regarding therapy, such as which specific symptoms are troubling you the most and what side effects you would particularly like to avoid.
+Overall, doctors have leeway in terms of specific antidepressants they prescribe, so be sure to communicate exactly your preferences—such as which specific symptoms are troubling you the most and which side effects you’d particularly like to avoid.

 Other medications used to treat depression and its related symptoms include anti-anxiety drugs, antipsychotics, and mood stabilizers.
 Your doctor can tell you whether any of these medications might help you.